Koninklijke Philips (AMS:PHIA) Given a €54.00 Price Target by The Goldman Sachs Group Analysts

-Koninklijke Philips (AMS:PHIA) received a €54.00 ($63.53) price objective from research analysts at The Goldman Sachs Group in a research report issued on Wednesday, Borsen Zeitung reports.
-The firm presently has a “buy” rating on the stock.
+Koninklijke Philips (AMS:PHIA) has been given a €54.00 ($63.53) price target by equities researchers at The Goldman Sachs Group in a note issued to investors on Tuesday, Borsen Zeitung reports.
+The brokerage currently has a “buy” rating on the stock.

 Koninklijke Philips N.V. is the Netherlands-based health technology company.
 The Company’s segments include Personal Health businesses, Diagnosis & Treatment businesses, Connected Care & Health Informatics businesses, HealthTech Other and Legacy Items.
 The Personal Health businesses segment is engaged in the health continuum, delivering integrated, connected solutions that support healthier lifestyles and those living with chronic disease.